platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 title=GitHub repository
 +++
 {{% vendor/name %}} provides a feature called [Github integration](integrations/source/github.md) that allows your {{% vendor/name %}} project to be fully integrated with your Github repository.
-Enabling you, as a developer, to use a normal Git workflow (`git add . && git commit -m "message" && git push`) to deploy your environment—with no need to connect to the {{% vendor/name %}} console.
+This enables you, as a developer, to use a normal Git workflow (`git add . && git commit -m "message" && git push`) to deploy your environment—with no need to connect to the {{% vendor/name %}} Console.

 {{< note >}}
 Please make sure you that you have already completed the following steps before adding a [Github integration](integrations/source/github.md):